-Welcome to a Charan Springs Farm; a secluded organic farm, five miles from the Pacific Ocean.
+Welcome to a Charan Springs Farm; a mountainous organic farm, five miles from the Pacific Ocean.
 We are now open to campers.
 Experience something different through the quiet escape into nature and simplicity.
 Build your tent alongside the running creek, on top a view point, next to the garden, or underneath some redwood trees.
 Observe wildlife, harvest some vegetables, take a hike, draw a mineral bath and relax in peace.
 There are plenty of private camping spots for you to choose from here at Charan Springs Farm.
+Keep reading.

 There is an opportunity to help on the farm here and if you are in need of a longer stay, and would like to help in the nursery, garden and/or market then let it be known.
 We are not hiring employees, but the farm is always in need of help.

 - Minimum nights: 1 night

 - Accepts bookings: 12 months out